jayminwest/TeachNicheOfficial/ai_docs/core/OVERVIEW.md

 - **Security**: Security is a fundamental consideration in all aspects of development
 - **Consistency**: Follow established patterns and practices
 - **Documentation**: Comprehensive documentation is essential for maintainability
-- **Complete Test Coverage**: Ensure all user journeys are tested with Playwright, including tests that interact with actual third-party APIs like Stripe and Supabase
+- **Complete Test Coverage**: Ensure all user journeys are tested with Playwright, including tests that interact with actual third-party APIs like Stripe and Google Cloud Platform services

 ## Project Goals